12 Best Benefits of Amla (Indian Gooseberry).

 Who needs Vitamin C?

 - Vitamin C is required in the total synthesis of collagen in the connective tissue, neurotransmitters and steroid hormones, carnitine, conversion of the cholesterol to bile acids and enhances iron bioavailability.
-Ascorbic acid is a great antioxidant and helps protect the body against pollutants.
+Ascorbic acid is an excellent antioxidant and helps protect the body against pollutants.

 - Vitamin C toxicity is very rare because the body cannot store the vitamin.
 However, amounts greater than 2,000 mg/day are not best recommended because such high doses can lead to stomach upset and diarrhea.